Originally posted 2015-07-09 17:14:30.

-Then, Germany was allowed to establish a fixed exchange-rate mechanism that favoured its own economy and ensured that the normal economic pressures, which would have cause its currency to rise and make its products less competitive were negated by the presence of weaker currencies in the group.
-This then became the euro — which is just another exchange-rate mechanism, not a currency union at all.
+Then, the German bully was allowed to establish a fixed exchange-rate mechanism that favoured its own economy and ensure that the normal economic pressures, which would have cause its currency to rise and make its products less competitive were negated by the presence of weaker currencies in the group.
+This then became the euro — which is just another exchange-rate mechanism, not a real currency union at all.
 That is why the Swedes, when asked, refused to join.
-The Swedes have a proud tradition of resisting German bullying.
+The Swedes have a proud tradition of resisting the German bully.

-And the euro has worked exactly as the Germans planned — it has sucked wealth out of the weaker economies and given it to Germany.
+And the euro has worked exactly as the German bully planned — it has sucked wealth out of the weaker economies and given it to Germany.
+Yahoo.

-And now, big bully Germany would rather see Greeks starve than do the decent thing and write off the so-called ‘debt’ — mostly, by the way, in favour of German and French banks.
+And now, the big German bully would rather see Greeks starve than do the decent thing and write off the so-called ‘debt’ — mostly, by the way, in favour of German and French banks.

-Yet what a bitter taste it leaves, for once again — for the third time in a hundred years — a European nation needs the USA to save it from Germany.
+Yet what a bitter taste it leaves, for once again — for the third time in a hundred years — a European nation needs the USA to save it from the German bully.

 And this is where I agree with Moore: I have always considered myself a good European.
-I still am.
 But if being a European means standing by and allowing this appalling behaviour on the part of the bully of Europe, then I want no part of it.

 The UK will hold a referendum on EU membership within two years.
-Thanks to Germany, I will be campaigning for an exit.
+Thanks to the German bully, I will be campaigning for an exit.
 Maybe nobody will listen, but I will do my little best.
 It’s time to tell the schoolyard bully to go off and stand in the corner in shame, alone.

-The last time we had to stand up to Germany and its shocking behaviour was 1939.
+The last time we had to stand up to the German bully and its shocking behaviour was 1939.
 It looks like we’ll have to do it again.
 And we have discovered something — taking away its tanks and bombers has not made Germany a good European.